How to know if you are owed an inheritance

 Genealogy sites search obituaries, the Social Security Death Master File and other sources for a record of a person's death.
 You can also purchase access to the Social Security Death Index through the National Technical Information Service.
 I didn't perform an exhaustive search, but a website called DOBsearch.com will allow you to search the Social Security Death Master file for free.
 Some genealogy sites offer short-term free trials that you can cancel before being charged a fee.

-If his date of death is established, you can request a verification of death from the Texas Office of Vital Statistics, assuming that he died in Texas.
+If his date of death is established, you can request a verification of death from Texas Vital Statistics, assuming that he died in Texas.
 A verification letter isn't a legal substitute for a death certificate.
 In Texas, for example, you need to have a substantial and valid reason to request an official death certificate.
 That could include being a beneficiary on a life insurance policy.

 Your father's estate would be distributed by a will, if he had one.
 If he died intestate, without a will, his estate would be distributed under his state's laws.
 While it is possible that you have a claim on the estate, it is also possible that you were written out of the will.